Vignesh-I-PV/V3.0-RLH-Design-Central/context.md

     version pin) — no `engine.js` changes.
   - **Verification**: compiled clean, harness 118/118, exact-string-match confirmed in Node for the `nlhPlanId` fix.

+- **2026-09-01 (later same day) — Real deploy-testing feedback, 4 issues, all root-caused with actual evidence rather than assumed.** The user provided screenshots plus a screen recording;
+  extracted frames with `ffmpeg` and viewed them directly rather than reasoning from the text description alone — this is what actually distinguished "seed data is broken" from "seed data is fine, one specific lookup path is broken," which mattered a lot for where to spend effort.
+  1. **NLH pairing showed nothing in Design Creation.** Extracted video frames and viewed the screenshots directly: Design Review and Ops Alignment both display CORRECT, real NLH pairings for multiple SCs (`Seed-NLH-DEL2-2026-09.csv`, `Seed-NLH-DDN2-2026-09.csv`, with real non-zero LMSC-in→LMDC-out values like 1.7 and 1.2 days) — so the seed data and the `sp.nlhPlanId`-based lookup (fixed earlier the same day) are genuinely correct.
+The bug was isolated to Design Creation's *fresh* Step 1 lookup, which defaulted `schedulerNlhSourceMonth` to `currentMonthKey()` — today's real-world clock — completely independent of which months actually have seeded data (May-Sep 2026 only) or which cycle RLH itself is on.
+If the real deployed clock falls outside that window at all, every SC would show zero pairing regardless of which one is picked — not a one-month mismatch, a total miss, matching "all cycles show no NLH plans" exactly.
+Fixed both places this default appeared (Step 1's own computation and the trigger-time defensive re-check) to default to RLH's own active cycle instead, which is guaranteed to fall within the seeded window since RLH's cycles only ever exist there.
+  2. **Route Scheduler had far fewer SCs than Route Planner.** Traced to exact numbers: RLH's own seed data only covers 41 of 80 SCs to begin with, and of those 41, the status split (`statusPlan`) was 18 Pushed / 12 In Alignment / 4 Acknowledged / only **7** Finalised.
+     Route Scheduler can only ever be seeded from Finalised RLH plans — a correct business rule (you can't schedule dispatch times for a plan that hasn't been finalized), not a bug in the filter itself — but the 7-of-41 ratio left almost nothing to test against.
+Rebalanced to 10/7/4/**20**, roughly doubling Finalised representation while keeping some spread in the other statuses for Design Review/Ops Alignment's own variety.
+  3. **Node-to-node breakdown TAT looked uniform across a route.** Confirmed by tracing the exact DEL-R05 coordinates from the user's own screenshot (30.4945/77.954, 30.4965/77.954, 30.527/77.954, etc.) through the OLD formula — 29/29/31/31/31/31 km, nearly identical because `genDcRows()` was still computing `totalRouteDistance ÷ numberOfDCs` (the gap identified earlier the same day, when the fix was deliberately scoped OUT to avoid touching Route Planner's own numbers).
+Given explicit confirmation this time that touching Route Planner's own distance display is acceptable, rebuilt `genDcRows()`'s distance computation for real: haversine from the SC itself for the first stop, then from whichever DC precedes it in tour order for every subsequent one, walked sequentially (each leg genuinely depends on the previous stop's real coordinates, not independently computed).
+Verified by running the exact same DEL-R05 coordinates through the NEW formula in Node before considering it done: real, differentiated distances (40/12/187/196/1/196 km) — including a very small "1 km" leg where two DCs in the seed data happen to share nearly identical coordinates, which is geographically correct rather than a new bug.
+This is a genuinely shared function (~15 call sites across Route Planner's Detail View, the Ops Feedback modals, and Route Scheduler), so this deliberately changes Route Planner's own displayed distances too, per direct confirmation — not a Route-Scheduler-only patch.
+  - **Diagnostic approach worth recording**: for point 1, ran the real seeding+lookup code (loaded actual `engine.js`, not a reimplementation) against mock data in Node and confirmed the mechanism works correctly in isolation — then went further and extracted real video frames to check actual observed behavior against that isolated-correct mechanism, which is what actually narrowed the bug to one specific code path instead of concluding "the whole seeding system is broken" from the symptom alone.
+  - **Files changed**: `v3.0-rlh-design-base.jsx` only.
+  - **Verification**: compiled clean after each fix individually, harness 118/118, confirmed no duplicate function/method definitions were accidentally introduced, traced the exact reported DEL-R05 example through both the old and new distance formulas in Node before and after.
+  - **Still not verified**: none of this has been confirmed in an actual live browser render — the next real test is deploying this build and re-running the same Design Creation → NLH pairing flow, checking Route Scheduler's own SC count against Route Planner's, and confirming the DEL-R05 breakdown TAT/distance now shows real variation end to end.